Lindt8/PHITS-Tools/paper.md

 possibly preceded by manual data extraction/isolation too.
-`PHITS Tools` provides universal output parsers for the PHITS and DCHAIN codes, capable of processing all of the relevant output files produced by each code and outputting the numerical results and metadata in a consistent, standardized output format.
+`PHITS Tools` provides universal output parsers for the PHITS and DCHAIN codes, capable of processing all of the relevant output files produced by each code and outputting the numerical results and metadata in a consistent, standardized output format, along with the ability to automatically produce images of plotted tally outputs too.

 The substantial number of combinations within PHITS of geometry specification, scoring axes (spatial, energy, time, angle, LET, etc.), tally types (scoring volumetric and surface crossing